HaoZeke/ui_sens_phd_plan/readme.md

 ## Overleaf

-This repo is also submitted to Overleaf for use as a template.
+This repository has also submitted to Overleaf for use as a template.

 ## License

-The logo is reserved for use by the University of Iceland.
-The rest of the content is junk.
-The template itself is MIT licensed.
+- The logo (in the header) is reserved for use by the University of Iceland
+- The rest of the content is junk
+- The template itself (code) is MIT licensed